Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 ### Recommended Environment Variable Settings

-For Gateways that process a high volume of transactions per second it is recomended to use the following environment variables.
+It is recommended to use the following environment variables for Gateways that process a high volume of transactions per second:

 ```shell
 TRACEABILITY_BULKMAXSIZE=1500